tombh/streaming/JOURNAL.md

     * Best solution: look into OBS overlay

 # Journal
+📆 **November 2nd**
+Need to publish some new versions:
+  * Pygls v1.0.0a2 ✅
+  * Pygls v0.12.5 ✅
+  * Super glass 0.6.0

+David G recommended me the new Ink and Switch article about "gradually enriched" text documents.
+It's almost exactly what I've been thinking about with the use of Super Glass for making applications, like the email client idea. https://www.inkandswitch.com/potluck

+* [x] Defer debounced diagnostics to ensure final doc change still gets diagnosed
+* [x] Release 0.13.0 to PyPI!
+* [x] Replace Python 3.11-dev in Pygls CI
+* [x] Namespace diagnostics and merge them, so that empty diagnostics for one tool don't delete the diagnostics for another tool

 📆 **November 1st**
 Updated the Pygls team with my October news, lots to share!